FlorianOtel/nuage-cni/README.md

 The CNI agent server and the CLI binary use X.509 certificates to authenticate each others and TLS encrypt the HTTP JSON transactions.
 For that purpose e.g. Kubernetes node certificates for `kubelet` can be (re)used, or any other suitable X.509 certificate valid for the respective host.
 Communication

-Both the `nuage-cni-agent` server and `nuage-cni-plugin` CLI binary share the same configuration file.
+Both the `nuage-cni-agent` server and `nuage-cni` CLI binary share the same configuration file.
 Sample configuration file are in the `samples` directory, together with CNI specific configuration.

 The code is _experimental_ and provided only as a use case for [Go SDK for Nuage Networks VSP](https://github.com/nuagenetworks/vspk-go/) and [Go SDK for Nuage Networks VRS](https://github.com/nuagenetworks/libvrsdk/).